Inequalities for entropies and dimensions

 \begin{theorem} If a linear inequality is not true for entropies, then the corresponding statement about dimensions, constructed as in Theorem~\textup{\ref{direct}}, is false. \end{theorem}

 \begin{proof}[Proof sketch] We combine several well-known tools to achieve this result.

 \textbf{1}.
 The first one is the characterization of inequalities in terms of the size of subgroups mentioned above.
-Let $G$ be some group, and let $H_1,\ldots,H_m$ be its subgroups.
+Let $G$ be some finite group, and let $H_1,\ldots,H_m$ be its subgroups.
 (We do not require them to be normal.)
 For every element $g\in G$ consider the cosets $g_1=gH_1$,\ldots, $g_m = gH_m$.
-If $g\in G$ is taken at random, the cosets $g_1,\ldots,g_m$ become (jointly distributed) random variables (with common probability space $G$).
-We may consider tuples of them ($g_I$ is a tuple of all $g_i$ with $i\in I$), and check whether the inequality for entropies is valid for $g_I$.
-The result of Chan and Yeung~\cite{chan-yeung} guarantees that if the inequality
+If $g\in G$ is taken uniformly at random, the cosets $g_1,\ldots,g_m$ become (jointly distributed) random variables with common probability space $G$.
+Each $\xi_i$ is uniformly distributed on the family of all cosets $gH_i$; the size of this family is $\#G/\#H_i$, and the entropy of $\xi_i$ is $\log(\#G/\#H_i)$.